 The Rainbow Compass Mentorship program is open to all current students of MIT interested in connecting with LBGTQ+ faculty and staff.
 This year-long program helps students build confidence, learn more about LBGTQ+ resources at MIT, provide guidance and advice on professional development, and build LBGTQ+ and ally community at MIT.

-Applications for ’24-25 year is currently closed
+Applications for ’24-25 year are currently closed

 The MIT Trans Day of Remembrance is an annual event organized by LBGTQ+ Services and the Office of Religious, Spiritual, and Ethical Life (ORSEL) to honor and remember the lives of transgender and nonbinary individuals.
 The day typically includes a live streamed memorial service, speakers, and educational programming to raise awareness about the challenges faced by the trans and nonbinary community.